jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 ### 227 Advances for purchase of plant and equipment
 (1) Any authority to expend public money on or in relation to a Government work shall include the power to make advances of money to any person for the purchase of any machinery, plant, appliance, or equipment which is necessary or desirable either for the better prosecution of that work or for the provision of necessary supplies for that work.
-(2) Any advance under this section may be made upon such security and subject to such conditions as the Minister in charge of the Department for the time being having control of the work thinks fit.
+(2) Any advance under this section may be made upon such security and subject to such conditions as the Minister in charge of the department for the time being having control of the work thinks fit.
 (3) That Minister may, for the purposes of this section, in the name and on behalf of the Crown, make and enforce such contracts and execute such instruments as he thinks fit.

 ### 228 Authorising Government to construct public works outside New Zealand